 However, certain exceptions to the statute of limitations may apply.
 For example, medical malpractice victims who were minors or legally incompetent at the time of their injuries may have the statute of limitations extended.

 If you fail to take action before the statute expires then you may lose your right to recover damages forever.
 Don’t let this happen to you.
-Instead, contact us today via this website to schedule your free consultation and to make sure that your rights are protected.
+Instead, contact us today or call us directly at 1.800.800.5678 to schedule your free consultation and to make sure that your rights are protected.